 Acknowledge Their Emotions

-Final expense conversations often touch on difficult topics—mortality, loss, family burden.
+Final expense conversations often touch on difficult topics like mortality, loss, and family burden.
 When a prospect shares something emotional, acknowledge it before moving on.

 "That sounds like it was really difficult.
 I appreciate you sharing that with me."